Nikolai Podvoisky: Later career

-Immediately following the Bolshevik Revolution in November 1917, Podvoisky was one of a troika, with Nikolai Krylenko and Pavel Dybenko appointed People's Commissar for Defence, before they were replaced by Trotsky, in March 1918.
+Immediately following the October Revolution in November 1917, Podvoisky was appointed People's Commissar of Military Affairs and co-worked with Nikolai Krylenko and Pavel Dybenko, before he was replaced by Leon Trotsky, in March 1918.
 He was a founder of the Red Army, but was not an important military commander.
 He rapidly lost influence during the civil war, part of which he spent in Ukraine.
 At the tenth party congress of the Russian Communist Party, in March 1920, he proposed that the army should be demobilised and replaced by a localised militia system, a proposal that received no notable support.

 In 1920, Podvoisky was appointed Chairman of the Supreme Council of Physical Culture, which ran the system of compulsory physical training of youths prior to their being called up for military service.
 In July 1921, during the third Comintern congress, in Moscow, he founded the Red Sport International (Sportintern), whose task, according to him, was to "convert sport and gymnastics into a weapon of the class revolutionary struggle, concentrate attention of workers and peasants on sport and gymnastics as one of the best instruments, method and weapons for their class organisation and struggle."

 He lost the chairmanship of the Supreme Council of Physical Culture when he was replaced by Nikolai Semashko in 1923, and by 1926 he had lost effective control of Sportintern to the head of the Communist Youth International, Vissarion Lominadze.

-In 1924-30, Podvoisky was a member of the Central Control Commission, and a reliable supporter of Joseph Stalin against Trotsky and other oppositionists.
+In 1924–30, Podvoisky was a member of the Central Control Commission, and a reliable supporter of Joseph Stalin against Trotsky and other oppositionists.

 From 1935 he was retired and was a personal pensioner.
 He was engaged in propaganda, literary and journalistic activities for the remainder of his life.

 In October 1941, after he was not accepted for military service because of his age, Podvoisky volunteered to lead the digging of trenches near Moscow.

-On July 28, 1948, Nikolai Podvoisky died of a severe heart attack in Moscow.
+On 28 July 1948 Nikolai Podvoisky died of a severe heart attack in Moscow.
 He was buried with military honors in Moscow at the Novodevichy cemetery.